Mirkes/DAPCA/README.md

 # DAPCA

-Domain adaptation PCA method introduced in [Gorban et al, High-Dimensional Separability for One- and Few-Shot Learning.
-Entropy 2021, 23(8), 1090](https://doi.org/10.3390/e23081090).
+Domain adaptation PCA method first introduced in [Gorban et al, High-Dimensional Separability for One- and Few-Shot Learning.
+Entropy 2021, 23(8), 1090](https://doi.org/10.3390/e23081090) and described and benchmarked in details [in this preprint](https://arxiv.org/abs/2208.13290).

 Domain Adaptation Principal Component Analysis is a new base linear method for domain adaptation (learning on out-of-distribution data).